Explaining Israel’s Syrian strike: Israel tries to reverse shift in military balance

 It is notable that the video from the strike which the Israelis have published, and which they have ensured has been given the most international publicity, is one which shows a successful missile strike on a Russian supplied Syrian Pantsir-S1.

 It is this small but potent point defence system which appears to be shooting down a disproportionate number of US and Israeli missiles, and which is threatening to nullify the effectiveness of these missiles in Syrian air space.
 Not surprisingly, its presence in Syria appears to be causing the US and Israeli defence establishments the most concern.
-Release of the video is intended to provide reassurance, and to show that – like all weapons systems – it is not invincible and can be beaten.
+Release of the video appears to be intended to provide reassurance – not least to the personnel of the US and Israeli militaries – that like all weapons systems the Pantsir-S1 is not invincible and can be beaten.

 As for the role of Iran in these military exchanges, in my opinion too much should not be made of this.